GuglielmoCerri/Advent-of-Code/README.md

 > python3 src/<DAY>.py
 ```

 At the end of the script is created a `log` file inside the `<year>` folder.

-It will contains the solution and the elapsed time for both part 1 and part 2
+From 2024, you can use the Python package [`aocd`](https://github.com/wimglenn/advent-of-code-data) to automatically download the inputs for the various quizzes.
+You just need to create a `.env` file inside `src/lib` that contains the variable `AOC_SESSION` with the session token of the account you are logged in with on Advent of Code, as the inputs are different for each user.

-for that day.
+The session ID is a cookie which is set when you login to AoC.
+You can find it with your browser inspector.
+If you need help with that part then you can look [here](https://github.com/wimglenn/advent-of-code-wim/issues/1).

 It is also possible to run all days, at once, within a year using: